Simply Tweet: Background

 In 2007, Tweet signed to the late Jheryl Busby and Mike City's record label, Umbrella Recordings.
 There she began recording material for her third studio album, formerly titled Love, Tweet.
 The album was rumored to be led by the singles "My Dear" featuring T.I., "Anymore" and "Real Lady".
 However, all singles were scrapped and the album was ultimately shelved.
 The single "Love Again" was self-released on iTunes in 2009.

 In late 2011, Tweet signed to MC Lyte's record label DuBose Music Group.
 On June 5, 2012, Tweet posted a cover of Aretha Franklin's 1972 song "Day Dreaming" on her new website as a part of her weekly SoundCloud-hosted special, Tweet Tuesdays.
 Another four songs over the next few weeks followed.
 These included previously unreleased songs from It's Me Again and Love, Tweet recording sessions.
 "Trouble" produced by Warryn Campbell, "C 4EVA", "Face To Face" produced by Joonie and "Proceed".

+Promotion

 On February 13, 2013, Tweet held a listening party in New York City for her new EP, which was released the following week on February 26, 2013.
 The EP is a selection of five brand-new songs that Tweet recorded live with a full backing band in Los Angeles.
 In late May 2013, Tweet performed two sold-out shows at The Jazz Café in Camden Town, London, performing tracks from her two previous albums Southern Hummingbird and It's Me Again as well new tracks from the EP.
 This was her first time performing in the United Kingdom.

+Critical reception

+AllMusic editor Andy Kellman called the extended play a "short, sweet set that has a casual live band feel compared to her producer-driven major-label releases [...]
+Fans of the more organic moments from Southern Hummingbird and It's Me Again, such as "Complain" and "Small Change," will be happiest with the direction taken here."